Renda02/communication-writer-agent/README.md

 # Single Agent: AI-powered assistant applications

 This repository contains 2 Streamlit applications that leverage AI agents to assist with business communications and project ideation.
-This project is created for educational purposes to demonstrate practical applications of AI in business and software development.

 ## 📋 Table of contents
 - [Overview](#overview)
 - [Applications](#applications)